 It’s only natural for me to create motorcycle paintings.
 As the saying goes, “I was born to ride.“

-My earliest memories of motorcycles were riding with my dad when I was only three or four years old.
+My earliest memories of motorcycles were riding with my dad when I was only three or four.
 He would sit me in front of him on his big ‘ol Harley, and I would hold on to the sides of the gas tank as he drove.
 I loved the sound and the feeling of flying as we rolled down the street.
 Although we didn’t ride far, it was enough to know that I loved it.
 It was like nothing else.
-And dad, he was cool in his dark brown bomber jacket, white t-shirt, and engineer boots.
+And dad was cool in his dark brown bomber jacket, white t-shirt, and engineer boots.
 He was my hero.
 I was immediately hooked on the whole motorcycle experience.
 So I guess you say I was born into it.

-Over the years, I’ve owned a few motorcycles – mostly Harley-Davidson® baggers and Softails™, along with a few other bikes.
+Over the years, I’ve owned several motorcycles – mostly Harley-Davidson® baggers and Softails™, along with a few other bikes.
 When I was younger, my motorcycle was my only means of getting around for a few years.
 I never minded that because I loved riding.
 After all, bikes are cool.
 When I was seventeen, I bought my first bike from a friend.
 At eighteen, I strapped everything I owned to the back of my burgundy red Honda 400 Four SuperSport and moved from Oregon to Arizona, making the fourteen-hundred-mile ride in two-and-a-half days.
 Since then, I’ve logged thousands of miles straddled upon my iron horse of one brand or another.
 So, as a rider and enthusiast, painting iconic motorcycle art is only natural for me, and I’ve been painting my passion for years.
-With that, I share a sampling of my motorcycle paintings with you here.
+I share a sampling of my motorcycle paintings with you here.

 DREAM 103, acrylic on canvas ~ 24″ x 36″